qmacro/qmacro.github.io/_posts/2021-02-01-do-less-and-do-it-better.markdown

 _In 2021 I want to consolidate and improve upon some skills I already have, rather than add more.
 Here's what I mean, and how I got inspired._

-In October last year Samir Talwar [tweeted](https://twitter.com/SamirTalwar/status/1318904227935227905) something simple yet profound:

-"Do less, and do it better"
+In October last year Samir Talwar [tweeted](https://twitter.com/SamirTalwar/status/1318904227935227905) something simple yet profound: "_Do less, and do it better_".

 In my work and play I discover and start using various tools and technologies.
 The pace of change in this industry, coupled with the (not unpleasant) demands on what I have to produce, means that I often end up with only a shallow understanding of things.
 And sometimes these are things I use every day.